mesmerised/persistme/README.md

 localStorage on steroids 💉

-`persistme` lets you namespace your `localStorage` usage across multiple applications hosted on the same domain.
-Store and retrieve data from different apps without worrying about clashes and accidental overrides of the localStorage properties.
+`persistme` lets you namespace your `localStorage` across multiple applications even when they are hosted on the same domain.
+Store and retrieve data from different apps without worrying about name clashes and accidental overrides of the localStorage properties.
 Besides solving the namespace problem, it also comes with some nice goodies.

-- Namespace apps' `localStorage` usage on same domain
+- Namespace multiple apps `localStorage` usage on the same domain
 - Store/retrieve any primitive data types in their exact format -- `string`, `boolean`, `number`, `object` and `array`
 - Uses LZ-based compression algorithm so you can squeeze more data in the given [localStorage data limit](https://www.html5rocks.com/en/tutorials/offline/quota-research/)
 - Neat APIs and sugars with default fallbacks